 • Don't ever try to touch a coyote, bobcat, or any other wild animal.

-If you are bitten by an animal, even if it is your own animal, you are required by State law to report the bite to your Local Rabies Control Authority.
+If an animal bites you, even if it is your animal, you are required by State law to report the bite to your Local Rabies Control Authority.
 If after hours, you can call our on-call officer at 469-853-2929, and an officer will be in contact with you.

-Many times these animals are not "orphans" at all; they are either already old enough to be on their own or are still being cared for by parents who purposely stay away to prevent attracting predators.
-The best thing to do is to call the DFW Wildlife Coalition at 972-234-9453 or visit www.dfwwildlife.org for more information.
-They can help you determine if the animal is in need of assistance and contact a local wildlife rehabilitator if necessary.
+These animals are often not "orphans" at all; they are either already old enough to be on their own or are still being cared for by parents who purposely stay away to prevent attracting predators.
+The best thing to do is call the DFW Wildlife Coalition at 972-234-9453 or visit www.dfwwildlife.org for more information.
+They can help you determine if the animal needs assistance and contact a local wildlife rehabilitator if necessary.

 The Little Elm Animal Services officers are not equipped to handle bees.
 A pest control or professional bee removal company would need to be contacted to remove the bees.

 If a snake is in your home or garage, an Animal Services Officer will remove it.
 If the snake is in your yard, it will not be removed.
 Your yard is their natural habitat.
 If the snake is left alone, it will leave on its own.

 If you have additional questions, or you need more information, contact Animal Services at 972-234-9453.